JoanChirinos/SadReaccs/README.md

 - go to the localhost:5000 address on your chosen browser

 ## Instructions for adding API keys:
-- Add the text files (`geodb.txt`, `worldweatheronline.txt`, and `climacell.txt`) to the root of the repo.
+- Add the text files (`accuweather.txt`, `worldweatheronline.txt`, and `climacell.txt`) to the root of the repo.

 ## API Key Instructions

-### GeoDB -- 432,000 requests/day
+### Accuweather -- 10,000 requests/day
+- Click on [this link](https://developer.accuweather.com/).
+Click "Register", and submit the registration form.
+You will receive an email.
-- Sign up through GeoDB's host, RapidAPI.
-[This page](http://geodb-cities-api.wirefreethought.com/docs/guides/getting-started/test-drive) contains all the instructions/prompts you need to generate an API key.
+- Follow the instructions on the email to avail yourself of an API key.
-  - **NOTE:** To sign up for RapidAPI, you will need a credit card.
-They do not charge your card and instead will cut you off from their API access once you exceed the limit.
-- Follow RapidAPI's prompts to subscribe to the GeoDB API.
-Copy your API key from the dashboard.
-- Paste the key into `geodb.txt`.
+- Copy/paste this key to `accuweather.txt`.

 ### Climacell —- 1000 requests/day
 - Navigate to Climacell's API website, and create an account.
 [This link](https://developer.climacell.co/signup?accountType=basic&planType=free&price=free) will take you directly to the create account page with the Free Plan selected.